mongodb/docs/source/reference/operators.rst

 .. highlight_language: javascript
 .. highlight:: javascript

-This document contains a reference to all :term:`operators` used with MongoDB in version |version|.
+This document contains a reference to all :term:`operators <operator>` used with MongoDB in version |version|.

 TODO possibly develop more clear examples for collection field, field1, value, value1 etc. This gets confusing, but needs to be consistent and generic.